 Playing on national TV has long been a stamp of approval in the NBA.
 The teams that are expected to have the best records, have the most star power or be the most compelling often end up with 20-plus nationally televised games a season.

-Wednesday actually marked the 19-year anniversary the Raptors made their U.S. national TV debut.
+Saturday marks the 21-year anniversary of the Raptors making their U.S. national TV debut.

 For most Raptor fans old enough to remember, it was a day for fans of the north to say we're here and we're not going anywhere.